mootools/mootools-core/Docs/Core/Core.md

 ### Arguments:

 1. fn   - (function) The function which should be executed on each item in the array.
 This function is passed the item and its index in the array.
 2. bind - (object, optional) The object to use as 'this' in the function.
-For more information see <Function.bind>.
+For more information see [Function.bind](/Native/#Function:bind).

 #### Argument: fn